Igbo foods are easy to make, here is my list of all known foods eaten by the people of Igbo and the ingredients used in making them.

-Of course they would accept almost any deliciously made Nigerian foods but a surprise treat would indeed surprise them.
+Of course, they would accept almost any deliciously made Nigerian foods but a surprise treat would indeed surprise them.

-I have written a page about all kinds of soups eaten in Nigeria but I am going to separate them right here, I want to start with different kind of Igbo soups then I will talk about other Igbo recipes at the bottom of the page.
+I have written a page about all kinds of soups eaten in Nigeria but I am going to separate them right here; I want to start with different Igbo soups then I will talk about other Igbo recipes at the bottom of the page.

 Here is my list of Igbo foods